tsaad-dev/te/drafts/te-types-update/draft-ietf-teas-rfc8776-update.md

 resource-affinities-type:
 : A base YANG identity for supported attribute filters associated with a tunnel that must be satisfied for a link to be acceptable as defined in {{!RFC3209}} and {{?RFC2702}}.

-> CHANGE NOTE: The description of the path-metric-type has been updated

 path-metric-type:
 : A base YANG identity for supported path metric types as defined in {{!RFC3630}}, {{!RFC3785}}, {{!RFC5440}}, {{!RFC7471}}, {{!RFC8233}}, {{!RFC8570}} and {{?I-D.ietf-pce-sid-algo-14}}.
 : The unit of the path metric value is interpreted in the context of the path metric type.
 The derived identities SHOULD describe the unit and maximum value of the path metric types they define.